credmark/credmark-model-framework-py/docs/source/components.md

 A model can call other models and use their results.
 You can pass the input as an input arg and the model output is returned as a dict (or DTO if `return_type` is specified.)

 If an error occurs during a call to run a model, an exception is raised.
-See [Error handling](#error-handling)
+See {doc}`errors`

 There are 2 ways to call another model: